NilPointer-Software/bdfd-wiki/src/resources/security.md

 - Trusted Links are links that can be trusted to visit.
 - Untrusted Links are links that should be avoided.

-This sub-section will breakdown how you identify trusted and untrusted links.
+This sub-section will breakdown how you can identify between a trusted link and an untrusted link.

 1. **Does the link have a weird spelling?**